 Cages and fences cordon off the area where deer browse.
 A deer fence must be at least 8 to 10 feet (2.5-3 m.) high to stop the animals from leaping into the no browse zone.
 Fencing is expensive but fairly reliable.
 Cages can be constructed from chicken wire or more glamorous materials, but the goal is to encase the sensitive tree and prevent deer damage.
 Cages need to be expandable to allow for tree growth while still giving deer tree protection.

 Protecting newly planted trees from deer with repellents may use the animal’s sense of smell or taste to drive it away.
 Homemade remedies abound on the internet or try a commercial repellent for tree protection against deer.

 Actually, you don’t even need to touch a saucepan.
 Deer are offended by human scents such as bars of soap and hair.
 Hang these in old pantyhose from the tree limbs.

 Protect new trees from deer with sprays you can mix up at home.
 A solution of 6 percent hot sauce and 94 percent water or straight blended up habaneros at 8 percent and 92 percent water will offend the deer’s sense of taste.
 They also seem to dislike chicken eggs mixed with water that’s sprayed on the tree bark.

 Collars for Tree Protection Against Deer

-Very little trees can get adequate stem protection from a homemade collar.
-Use PVC piping large enough to fit around the trunk with a couple of inches of room.
+Very few trees can get adequate stem protection from a homemade collar.
+Use PVC piping large enough to fit around the trunk with a couple of inches (5 cm.) of room.
 Cut down the length of the pipe to open it up and slip it around the trunk at planting.

 Heavy mesh or inexpensive wire fencing is also useful.
 Roll pieces of these around the trunk and secure.
 Any type of collar you use will need to be staked and removed when the trunk grows too large for the enclosure.